datstartup/ubuntuopenbox/lessons/m32-install-and-configure-openbox.md

 _**rc.xml**_

-This file holds the configuration for all the shortcut-keys and define how an application will appear on the screen.
+This file holds the configuration for all the shortcut-keys and defines how an application will appear on the screen.
 Below is a typical entry:

 ```bash
 <keybind key="W-t">